kovart/forta-spam-detector/README.md

 modules.
 Additionally, some modules can interrupt the execution of other modules and determine the final evaluation of the token, i.e. `ObservationTimeIsOver` module.

 The [TokenAnalyzer](./src/analyzer/analyzer.ts), which operates like an analysis engine, ingests the results from different modules and determines whether the token is spam or not.
-To summarize the logic applied by the TokenAnalyzer - the presence of negative indicators and an absence of positive indicators, along with the detection of a passive airdrop, suggests the token is spam.
+To summarize the logic applied by the TokenAnalyzer - the presence of negative indicators and an absence of positive indicators suggests the token is spam.
 When a spam determination is made, the bot emits an alert that includes information about the token and the context of the modules used to evaluate it.
-The token contract also receives a persistent label in the Forta Graphql database.
-If there are changes during token monitoring, such as when a module finds additional signs of spam, the bot will emit an updated alert to indicate the change.
+The token contract, its deployer, and the urls involved in the attack receive persistent labels in the Forta Graphql database.
+If there are changes during token monitoring, such as when a module finds additional signs that change the confidence score, the bot will emit an updated alert to indicate the change.
 If there is a change that alters the evaluation, such that the token is no longer considered spam, the bot will emit an alert instructing Forta to remove the spam label.

 ## 🕵️‍♀️ Modules